yepher/Looker_LookML_Generator_From_Table/README.md

 [Looker](https://looker.com/) has a nice code generator from existing tables.
 But when columns are added there is no feature on looker to add missing columns to the view.

-This tool is a very early work in progress to render LookML for new columns and eventually show columns implemented in LookML that do not exist in the database.
+This tool is a very early work in progress to render LookML for new columns and optionally show columns implemented in LookML that do not exist in the database.

 This is a quick and dirty implementation using Redshift output.